Biomedical Informatics Research Network: Resources

 Users range from small research groups to larger researching groups.
 Like the National consortias such as the Nonhuman Primate Research Consortium (NHPRC) and the Cardiovascular Research Grid (CVRG), both funded by NIH.

 By using BIRN's capabilities both to access data and perform research, groups can conduct large-scale data analysis while maximizing their existing technical infrastructure and expertise.
 Users also can participate in BIRN Working Groups that develop and support key functions, operations, security and data-sharing requirements.

-BIRN offers a website, wiki and mailing lists to help users stay current on up to date news and information.
-The best practices and topics related directly to their data-sharing considerations.
-Its experts can help biomedical teams select software, data and metadata community standards; set up security mechanisms and sharing protocols to create multi-institutional policies from a potentially overwhelming range of options.
+BIRN offers a website, wiki, and mailing lists to help users stay current on news and information related to data-sharing considerations.
+The organization assists biomedical teams in selecting software, data, and metadata community standards, as well as setting up security mechanisms and sharing protocols for multi-institutional policies.

 History

 BIRN was initially built around several “testbeds” or selected projects in neurology research and begun as an NCRR initiative.
 In 2008, its software expanded significantly to including data-sharing support across the entire biomedical research community.
 The network, being now open to all biomedical research groups is In belief that BIRN will benefit from its services, regardless of a group's specialty, mandate, size or U.S. location.

 BIRN's mission also has shifted from having a central place for data to a means of supporting efficient data transfer.
 As a result, BIRN no longer provides hardware, offers or maintain servers (previously called “racks”) for storing user information, or uses participants’ computers as network interchange.

 The user-driven, software-based approach instead supports data sharing on participants’ existing hardware and software.
 Each user group retains control over, and responsibility for, its own hardware—and for the security and privacy of its own information.
 Data is stored on users' systems rather than in a central repository, making possible storage of, and access to, vastly greater data quantities than was possible with BIRN “racks” alone.